 We are pleased to announce the launch of EconData’s Python Package!
 While the package is still experimental and limited in its feature set, it is ready to be used for downloading time series data from EconData.

-To use the package, install
+To use the package, first sign up for an EconData account, then install

 pip install -i https://test.pypi.org/simple/ econdatapy